harderbetter/prolog_small_program/readme.txt

 Here is the small program I design use prolog language.
-The knowledge base and the output has listed above.
+The knowledge base and the output has listed above.Here are the tasks that I accomplished:

+1. Translate System Requirements, Domain Properties, and Assumptions toa Prolog Database to be used for consistency checking from the given logical non-Prolog statements.

+2. Set the appropriate software state to be true and verify that the resulting system state is a requirement statement that is true.

+3. Set the appropriate system state to be true and verifying that the resulting software state is a requirement statement that is true.

 ***********************************************************************************************************